 Typical Work Schedule in Indonesia

-Article No. 44 of Law 13 of 2003 on employees, as well as Articles 77 to 85 about Indonesia labour laws, mention working hours of employees.
-They clearly mention the working hours and overtime periods of employees.
+Article No. 44 of Law 13 of 2003 on employees, as well as Articles 77 to 85 about Indonesian labour laws, mention the working hours of employees.
+They mention the working hours and overtime periods of employees.
 According to this law, working hours will last seven to eight hours.
 Beyond this, any time worked will be considered as overtime and the wages will vary accordingly.
 Some of the examples of the working hours are as follows:

 Normal Working Hours

 In Indonesia, working hours are usually from 8:00 – 17:00 WIB (West Indonesia Time).
 These hours apply to all employees including private and civil employees.
-Saturday and Sunday typically are off-days; thus, the work week usually lasts five working days, from Monday to Friday.
+Saturday and Sunday typically are off days; thus, the work week usually lasts five working days, from Monday to Friday.

 Shift 1 Working Hours